SalmanZafar1105/LeftAlignLayoutiOS/README.md

 To know more about the solution in this project, refer to https://developer.apple.com/documentation/uikit/uicollectionview/customizing_collection_view_layouts.
 In the above link you can find a project explaining how to program complex UICollectionView layouts.

+This project is not on cocoapods as of now.

 This is a hobby project to keep on updating my iOS programming skills, as now I am back in education pursuing my Masters.
 Thus, don't expect regular updates or answers.

 Any suggestions on any future project are welcome.